ubccr/xdmod/docs/faq.md

 This indicates that the `-r` or `--recover` flag was present when calling `acl-config` but there were no backup tables found to recover from.
 Remove the `-r` or `--recover` flag and run `acl-config` again.

+### Why do I see the error message "Bad Request Your browser sent a request that this server could not understand." in the browser instead of the portal?

+This message is displayed if an HTTPS site is accessed via the HTTP protocol.
+The default example webserver configuration in XDMoD 9.0 and later is to enable HTTPS.
+HTTPS sites should use the https:// prefix in the web address.

+### Error "SSLCertificateFile: file '/etc/pki/tls/certs/localhost.crt' does not exist or is empty" when trying to start the webserver

+The example template apache configuration file must be edited to specify the path to valid SSL certificates.
+See the [webserver configuration section](configuration.html#apache-configuration) for details on how to configure the server.